White Conduit Club: Matches

-As well as these matches, three matches were played in 1787 by a combined White Conduit Club and Moulsey Hurst side against Hornchurch.
-Two of these matches have been awarded first-class status.
+As well as these matches, three matches were played in 1787 by a combined White Conduit Club and Moulsey Hurst against Hornchurch.

 Players

 A total of 49 players are known to have appeared in senior matches for White Conduit, with Winchilsea, who played in seven matches, the most frequent.
 Sir Peter Burrell and John Dampier played in six matches, Gilbert East in five and Richard Newman, George Talbot, G. Drummond of Surrey and J. Wyatt of Essex all played in four.